 The worship of Tara statues spread rapidly with the rise of the Pala Empire in 8th century India.
 As a result, worship of the Tara Goddess would take root in both Mahayana and the more progressive Tibetan Buddhism.
-Additionally, Tibetan Buddhism would play an important role in the evolution and growing popularity of Green Tara practice.
-It was in Tibet that the character and physical appearance of Green Tara images would gain in complexity.
+Additionally, Tibetan Buddhism would play an important role in the evolution and growing popularity of the Tara statue meaning.
+It was in Tibet that the character and physical appearances of Tara would gain in complexity.

-Additionally, Green Tara practice would soon take root in other countries who adopted Tibetan Buddhism such as Nepal, Bhutan and Mongolia.
+Additionally, the cult of Tara would soon take root in other countries who adopted Tibetan Buddhism such as Nepal, Bhutan and Mongolia.
 Scholars believe that Tara’s Hindu origins enabled her acceptance in Buddhism.
 Indeed, the close affiliation of Hinduism and Buddhism results in the mutual acceptance of deities.

 Tara’s Birth & Commitment to Feminism